 Now that you know what to consider in a WordPress hosting plan, it’s time to investigate the various providers and narrow the options to a shortlist.
 With so many to choose from, where should you start?
 If you want to get a quick start, skip to my discussion of the various web hosting companies I have used as well as ones that made my shortlist.
 Otherwise, you will probably want to look for reviews and rankings online.

 In searching for a web host, your first instinct is probably to use Google to find reviews.
 Why not?
 It has served you well for other purchases and you consider yourself to possess decent to excellent Google ninja skills.
 Unfortunately, finding trustworthy web hosting reviews is not at all like finding reviews for a new camera or other consumer product.

 Because web hosting is an insanely competitive industry (a $16 billion industry in the US alone and growing at 10% per year).
 If you have started investigating options already you know what I am talking about.
 It seems there are an endless number of companies to choose from.

 Why is that relevant?

 Well, to get ahead in this competitive market, most companies make heavy use of affiliate programs, paying a commission for referrals.
-Some of these commissions can be pretty darn good, so naturally quite a lot of people decide to make a few bucks this way and slap up a review of their hosting provider or a “Top X” list of providers, etc. Those are the small-time players (this article is one) and what they produce is hit or miss.
+Some of these commissions can be pretty good, so naturally quite a lot of people decide to make a few bucks this way and slap up a review of their hosting provider or a “Top X” list of providers, etc. Those are the small-time players and what they produce is hit or miss.

 The bigger problem is that there are now many sites completely focused on providing reviews and information about web hosting providers.
 Some of these are very large and popular and rank very well in Google searches.
 All are playing the affiliate game.
 Some are completely useless, merely listing the companies that pay the highest commissions and some are biased but still provide useful information.